 “I don’t want this to read like some PR whitewash over an error on our part,” Richard Tuthill insists.
-“We had a fully engineered, production-based solution on the FIA’s table in May.
+“We had a fully engineered, production-based solution to take the Porsche 911 RGT into WRC on the FIA’s table in May.
 We’ve tested the car over 120 kilometres on gravel, absolutely flat out.
 This car is fantastic on gravel and should be racing in Wales.
 But it won’t be, and we all know why.”

 I understand Richard’s frustration.
 Less than a week before Tuthill’s R-GT Porsche was due to take the start of Wales Rally GB, the FIA decided to reject the car’s gravel specification for the Oxfordshire team’s home event, despite all of the planned modifications being fully described in plans submitted to Switzerland almost six months ago.
 Having sucked up a truckload of R-GT red tape already this year, this was one step too far.

 Earlier this week, the R-GT was taken to Walters Arena in Wales, home of many gravel test sessions and identical terrain to the Rally GB gravel stages.
 In-car footage from testing shows the R-GT Porsche’s incredible speed: the 911 pulls two gears higher than Tuthill historic cars on the same stages and easily hits the limiter in sixth on the longest stretches of gravel.

 ‘The car was born to be driven on gravel,” says Richard.
 “It is well balanced, amazingly easy to drive and with the wonderful 3.8-litre engine and sequential six-speed gearbox, it is very, very fast.
 We experimented with the setup up throughout the day and will continue to develop certain areas, but I could not have imagined it could be so good from the very first KM.
 It’s more than ready to hit the stages, be they gravel or snow.